Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Subsequently, the Trademark Office checks for both absolute and relative grounds of refusal.
+Subsequently, an examiner checks for both absolute and relative grounds of refusal.

 Does the authority check for relative grounds for refusal (eg, through searches)?

-The Trademark Office checks via searches for relative grounds for refusal.
+The examiner checks via searches for relative grounds for refusal.

 If the authority raises objections to the application, can the applicant take measures to rectify the application?
 If so, what rules and procedures apply?

-If the Trademark Office raises objections it will invite the applicant to withdraw the application, restrict its scope of protection or file observations within one month from the invitation.
+If the examiner raises objections it will invite the applicant to withdraw the application, restrict its scope of protection or file observations within one month from the invitation.